 Other ways to volunteer

-- Internships: If you are a college student or recent graduate, you may be interested in our internship program.
+- Volunteer internships: If you are a college student or recent graduate, you may be interested in our volunteer internship program.
 This is a great way to learn firsthand about working at an animal protection organization, gain important skills and connections, and contribute meaningfully to our work.

 - Sparked.com: RedRover occasionally posts microvolunteering opportunities on this online volunteering website.